Real French Lifestyle

 French Pleasures of the Table, Family, and Entertaining

-Setting aside special family time on Sundays is important for the French and so is eating all meals at the table sitting together, with an occasional TV tray.
+Setting aside special family time on Sundays is important for the French, and so is eating all meals at the table, sitting together, with an occasional TV tray.
 It is also customary to host an apéro or apéro dinatoire on Friday evenings or during the weekend (French always have little apéritif snacks in reserve just in case unexpected guests arrive and cocktails can quickly turn into the impromptu bite to eat), also eating outside on the terrace and getting out the bbq at the first sign of few sun rays is also very French.

 Daily French Way of life